3 March 2018 - 3 Feb 2019

 Do you own objects that remind you of someone who has died?
 How else do you remember them?
 Are there particular places, music, smells or things you do that help you keep their memory alive?
 Or do you choose not to remember those who have died?

-This new display, co-curated with Abbey House Museum and the University of Leeds, reflects on how commemoration has changed since the Victorian era and features contributions from people in contemporary Leeds.
+This display, co-curated with Abbey House Museum and the University of Leeds, reflected on how commemoration has changed since the Victorian era and features contributions from people in contemporary Leeds.

 We are grateful to the many people who shared their stories with us, whether directly or through the records they left behind.
 Thanks to the following groups and their members for donating stories or items: Leeds Gypsy and Traveller Exchange (GATE); Leeds GATE Archives; Caring Together (Woodhouse and Little London); The Living with Dying family historians group; Sikh Elders; Satwant Rait.
 Thanks also to Michelle Duxbury for the photography.